-While your teachers and professors may have been integral in shaping your progress but it is your parents who are truly responsible for the success you all are experiencing today.
-They are the one who have guided you through your life and choose the right path and be today in such privileged position which many don’t achieve.
-So, thank your parents who have given you this opportunity.
+While your teachers and professors may have been integral in shaping your progress, it is your parents who are truly responsible for your existence, for bringing you into this world and, above all, for guiding you throughout your life to choose the right path and reach such a privileged position which many don’t achieve.
+So, be thankful to your parents who have given you this opportunity.
 Had it not been for them, you won’t have been here.
 Your success is dependent on their success.
 Keep remembering them.

-I don’t have to tell you as all being an engineer you are aware how technology is changing everything around us.
-One thing which astonish me the pace at which it is happening.
-Be it technology like Artificial Intelligence, Virtual reality, IOT, Machine learning, Robotics or in our personal life like smartphone, 24X7 connectivity – it is changing everything from our day to day behavior to our work culture to the way business are done today.
+We are all aware how technology, over the years, has been transforming everything around us.
+However, one thing that really astonishes me is the pace at which it is happening.
+Be it technologies like Artificial Intelligence (AI), Virtual Reality (VR), Internet of Things (IoT), machine learning, robotics or the latest gadgets and services that we come across in our personal day-to-day lives like smartphones and 24X7 Internet connectivity – all these technologies are changing everything, right from our day to day behavior and perception to our work culture, outlook and even the way we operate our business today.

-While on a personal front, we are connected to the world 24X7, can get information at our finger tips about almost anything from any part of the world.
-An Analytic software can predict your future buying behavior.
-(I got to know in future Google Assistant will be able to read and reply to your messages from WhatsApp and other apps).
-Such is the pace that it sometime feel all it this is bring negative effect but I believe largely it is only helping us humans become better and better in our decision process and becoming more and more informed.
+While on a personal front, we are connected to the world 24X7, we can get information about almost anything from any part of the world at our finger tips.
+An analytic software can even predict your future buying behavior.
+In fact, I have even read that, in future, Google Assistant will be able to read and reply to your messages from WhatsApp and other apps.
+Considering the rapid pace at which technology is evolving, I sometimes wonder if this is affecting us negatively; however, when we look at the larger picture, I strongly believe that it is only helping us humans become better and better with our decision taking abilities by making us more and more informed.

-But for businesses, when I say this, I am saying all business including “Manufacturing” where we operate, technology is not only changing the way internal process are driven but also the way external relation or communication with external stakeholders are changing.
-Internally, automation, is replacing the common job done by humans earlier.
-Companies, under the pressure to compete in global market, are deploying these technology to bring down the cost and increase the pace of output.
-This whole point I am making to tell that when you join your respective organization, you will be expected to play role of a creator.
-While technology will do mundane job, future work force will work towards more higher jobs which cannot be replaced by machine.
-Key to success is how to use these technology to create more value, and that is where your contribution will be expected.
-If I have to give an example – In KBL we are using 3D printer (we are the only one in India to have such that) which is helping us reduce defect, improve quality of product and reduce manufacturing time.
-It is helping our engineer try new designs bringing product with better efficiency and performance thereby helping us serve our customer better.
+However, when it comes to business operations, including the “Manufacturing” industry in which we operate, technology is not only changing the way internal processes are driven but also transforming the way external relations or communication with external stakeholders is being carried out.
+Internally, automation is replacing the common job done by humans earlier.
+Companies, under the pressure to always be a step ahead of their competitors, are deploying these technologies to bring down the cost and increase the pace of output.
+The whole point that I am trying to make here is that when you join an organisation, you will be expected to play the role of a creator.
+In the coming days, while the concerned technology will take care of the mundane job chores, the work force would be expected to work towards duly executing more higher jobs which cannot be replaced by machine.
+So the key to success lies in gaining more and more knowledge about the various ways to make the optimum use of these technologies and that is where your contribution and role will come into picture.
+If I have to give an example – In KBL, we are using a dedicated 3D printing machine (we are the only one in India to have such a machine) which is helping us reduce defects, improve quality of the product and reduce our manufacturing time.
+It is helping our engineers in trying new designs as well as in developing products with better efficiency and performance, thereby helping us serve our customers better.

-Todays technology will be redundant tomorrow, it will be replaced with better ones.
-You must find creative solutions to business challenges and find ways to unlock new business opportunities.
+Today’s technology will be redundant tomorrow, it will be replaced by a better one.
+Hence, you must find creative solutions to the business challenges that you may across and find ways to unlock and explore new business opportunities.